ss12932/icodethis-challenges/README.md

 # icodethis-challenges

-My daily dose of icodethis challenges which involves recreating various small UI components each day, in order to sharpen my tailwindcss skills.
+My daily dose of icodethis challenges which involves recreating various small UI components each day, in order to sharpen and hasten my tailwindcss skills.

 ## Overview